GitHub-Go-Brr/top-gg/README.md

 To use the plugin, it is highly recommended that you `git clone` this repo, as Discord does tend to change how components are rendered and added to to the client.

-This plugin adds a connection to the top.gg profile page on the connections tab, and adds a new tab to the profile modal which has the data retrieved from the [top.gg](https://top.gg) api.
+This plugin adds a connection to the top.gg profile page on the connections tab, and adds a new tab to the profile modal which has the data retrieved from the [top.gg](https://top.gg) website.

 ### Issues and Suggestions